Music in the Time of Vermeer: The Cittern

-The cittern was one of the most popular musical instruments of the mid-17th century and it was also the one most frequently depicted by Vermeer.
-Although its form may recall the more familiar lute, it has a very different history and above all, it produces a very different sound making it adapted for different music.
-The cittern's string are made of metal while while the lute's are of natural animal gut.
-In particular, the brass strings of the cittern sound much louder, also because they are played with a plectrum.
-Its sprightly and cheerful sound is comparable to the modern banjo although a good cittern sounds a bit like the virginals.
+The cittern was one of the most popular musical instruments of the mid-seventeenth century and it was also the one most frequently depicted by Vermeer.
+Although its form may recall the more familiar lute, it has a very different history and, above all, it produces a very different sound making it adapted for different music.
+The cittern's strings are made of metal while the lute's are of natural animal gut.
+In particular, the brass strings of the cittern, played with a plectrum, sound much louder, also because they are played with a plectrum.
+Its sprightly and cheerful sound is comparable to the modern banjo although a good cittern sounds a bit like the virginal.
 Instead, the lute is plucked by the bare fingers and produces a softer, nostalgic tone.

-In three paintings, The Concert, The Girl Interrupted in her Music and The Glass of Wine, the cittern lies partially hidden on a table or a chair even though the more informed viewer has no problem in identifying its typical flat body, different from the pear-shaped body of the lute.
-In the early Procuress instead, its typical ornately carved peghead leaves no doubt that it is indeed a cittern and not another instrument.
-In the Girl Wearing a Pearl Necklace a neutron autoradiographic image demonstrates that a cittern was also included a sixth time (it was set upon the foreground chair), but it was later painted out by the master himself for unknown reasons.
+In three paintings, The Concert (fig. 2), The Girl Interrupted in her Music (fig. 3), and The Glass of Wine (fig. 4) the cittern lies partially hidden on a table or chair, yet the more informed viewer can easily identify its typical flat body, distinct from the pear-shaped body of the lute.
+In the early Procuress (fig. 5) instead, its distinctively ornately carved peghead unmistakably identifies it as a cittern.
+In the Girl Wearing a Pearl Necklace a neutron autoradiographic image demonstrates that a cittern (fig. 6) was also included a sixth time (it was set upon the foreground chair), but it was later painted out by the master himself for unknown reasons.

-In Italian Renaissance humanist culture the cittern was regarded as a classical revival of the ancient Greek kithara (from which its name derives; see Winternitz), but it seems to have its direct development from the medieval citole and have likewise some similarities with the fiddle, as its plucked form.
-There are no surviving instruments from the early period, but various iconographic sources including intarsie, miniatures in manuscripts or sculptures.
+In Italian Renaissance humanist culture the cittern was regarded as a classical revival of the ancient Greek kithara (from which its name derives; see Winternitz) (fig. 7), but it seems to have its direct development from the medieval citole and also shares similarities with the fiddle, as its plucked form.
+There are no surviving instruments from the early period, but various iconographic sources including intarsie, miniatures in manuscripts, or sculptures.
 The composer and theorist Johannes Tinctoris seems to describe an early kind of the cittern in his De Inventione (c.
 1487): "Yet another derivative of the lyra is the instrument called cetula by the Italians, who invented it.
 It has four brass or steel strings ... and it is played with a quill.
 Since the cetula is flat, it is fitted with certain wooden elevations on the neck, arranged proportionately, and known as frets.
 The strings are pressed against these by the fingers to make a higher or lower note."

 The structure and tuning of the cittern varied almost from country to country.
 While in England, France and northern Europe the small four-course-instrument was mainly used, Italian musicians preferred the larger six-course instrument.